arnursabet/slack-orders-ai/README.md

 # Kitchen Request Slack Bot

-A Slack bot that processes kitchen order requests from a specified channel, generates reports, and delivers them via Direct Messages (DMs).
-The user needs to provide the starting date from which the bot will process the messages.
+I currently live in a student house with 20 people, and we use a Slack workspace for communication.
+One of our channels is dedicated to ordering kitchen supplies, where residents post their requests.
+Currently, a person is responsible for going through the messages and placing the orders.
+To streamline this, I built a Slack bot that automates the process.
+The bot scans the channel for kitchen supply requests, compiles the items into an Excel spreadsheet, and sends it via Direct Message (DM).
+Users just need to provide a starting date, and the bot takes care of generating the report.

 ---